JoelFrutiger/TurnUpMyVolume/README.md

 Address with 20000 Bits:
 1EzwoHtiXB4iFwedPr49iywjZn2nnekhoj

-To Test the Volume increase set the Trigger to 0
+To test the volume increase go to Settings and set the trigger to 0.